 * During the First World War, [[http://en.wikipedia.org/wiki/Nestor_Makhno Nestor Makhno]], the great Ukrainian anarchist revolutionary, returned to Ukraine after being released from prison to discover that the Soviets had signed Ukraine away to the Germans.
 With just 30 men and one Maxim machine gun, he crept into a nearby town under cover of darkness where a thousand German troops were bivouacked in the town square and proceeded to massacre the entire German force while they slept.
 The few German soldiers who escaped were hunted down by angry townspeople with gardening implements and killed.
 Makhno's anarchist army -- the [[http://en.wikipedia.org/wiki/Revolutionary_Insurrectionary_Army_of_Ukraine Makhnovshchina]] -- was never larger than 50,000 men, had no training, and whose sole source of equipment was captured enemy supplies, managed in the end to drive off 600,000 professionally-trained German soldiers.

 * Battle of Lepanto.
 Those fat, rich, decadent, wussy, Venetian wimps.
 Should be lots of fun to pick on, right?
 In the first two battles the Venetians lost.
 In the third and best-known one, in 1571... they got dangerous.
 Very dangerous.
 There was intervention, naval combat experience and bucket-loads of money from multiple sources, mainly Spain.
 The Venetian Galleasses and their mixed crews were said to have accounted most of the Ottoman galleys sunk.
 Galleasses were the first ships able to deliver a broadside, while galleys could only fire from the beak of the ship.
 It should also be noted the Lepanto is cited as a miracle--due to just about everyone in Europe praying the Rosary at the time.
 It is said that the Pope knew the minute the battle was won, and proceed to shout the good news out the nearest window.

-* World War One was this for [[CanucksWithChinooks Canada]], in terms of international reputation.
+* UsefulNotes/WorldWarOne was this for [[UsefulNotes/CanucksWithChinooks Canada]], in terms of international reputation.
 Before WWI, they were some obscure backwater colony.
-By the end of the war, the Germans knew in no uncertain terms that they were in for ''hell'' if the Canadians attacked them.
+By the end of the war, the Germans knew in no uncertain terms that they were in for ''hell'' if [[TheDreaded the Canadians]] attacked them.

 ** A similar situation occurred for Australia.
 A famous quote on the matter was that Australians were "lions led by asses" (the asses being the British Commanders), and the Turks consider Australia to be a WorthyOpponent.
 It should be noted that 'lions led by donkeys' was a term directed at the entire British and Dominion force, it applied just as much to British troops on the Western Front as to Australian troops led by British officers at Gallipoli (and popular history distorts this as well, as many of the leaders at Gallipoli deemed incompetent were actually Australian).
 It was a statement also shown later to have been completely fabricated by a historian on the winning side with an animus against the British. [[note]] It is worth noting that, of the 1,257 British General Officers to serve in World War One, some 252 died due in combat or due to injuries sustained therein.[[/note]]

-* At some point in every nation's history they were not looked on as a military power.
-For every nation that ever became one there was one of these moments.
+* At some point in every nation's history, they were not looked on as a military power.
+For every nation that ever became one, there was one of these moments.

-* The Battle of Cannae during the Second Punic War for Rome, even though this particular example is better known as a CrowningMomentofAwesome for Carthage.
+* The Battle of Cannae during the Second Punic War for Rome, even though this particular example is better known as a CrowningMomentOfAwesome for Carthage.
 When the Carthaginian army had the Romans surrounded and were cutting them to pieces, the remaining soldiers, under the leadership of Scipio Africanus, decided they weren't going to get slaughtered by Hannibal, and hacked their way right through enemy lines and to freedom.
 They ended up being TheScrappy of the Roman military, but were RescuedFromTheScrappyHeap when Scipio used them in his army that crushed Hannibal at Zama.

 ** This incident is rather exaggerated.
 Scipio Africanus was at Cannae but did not have a position of command and the 'remaining soldiers' were at least a legion strength, if not as much as 14,000 men, depending on the source, who cut their way out.
-What ''is'' a ''Lets Get Dangerous'' moment is that, supposedly, after the battle of Cannae when Scipio heard that some people were calling for surrender took some of his friends and marched into the Senate (which he would not have been allowed to enter because of his youth) and demanded that they not surrender, although most Senators were in agreement.
+What ''is'' a ''Lets Get Dangerous'' moment is that, supposedly, after the battle of Cannae, when Scipio heard that some people were calling for surrender, took some of his friends and marched into the Senate (which he would not have been allowed to enter because of his youth) and demanded that they not surrender, although most Senators were in agreement.
 He also is said to have charged the Carthaginian lines at the battle of Ticinus to save his father.
 Pretty much all of this is from Polybius, who was a client of Africanus' grandson (by adoption) Scipio Aemilianus, and is generally regarded to have exaggerated (although probably not outright lied about) things with regards to that family.

-* Adolf Hitler is a perfect example.
+* Adolf Hitler is [[FromNobodyToNightmare a perfect example]].
 He was a near homeless vagabond until he got into the army.
 After discharge and a period in prison, he quickly rose, managing to become Führer with only a few setbacks and with a grand total of six initial allies and an impressive ability to make speeches.
 He took the title of Fuhrer after he seized power and combined his current position with that of Chancellor.
 He went from being a dropped-out painting student to being leader of a nation.[[note]]The title of Fuhrer went back to the tribes in Roman times.
 The title 'dux' was then, in the 19th century, translated to 'Führer', as 'Führer of somesuch people'.
 Same for Hitler; 'Reichskanzler Adolf Hitler, Führer des Großdeutschen Reiches'.
 Führer amounted to little more than a ceremonial title since there never was the position of 'Führer'.[[/note]]

 * Stalin's rise was impressive.
 A minimally educated ''legal secretary'' who took over his entire government.
-Even further, one should understand that supreme rulers of Soviet Union were called "Secretaries of the Communist Party"[[note]]Well, the actual title is "[[OverlyLongName General Secretary of the Central Committee of the Communist Party of the Soviet Union]]", which is [[CaptainObvious quite a mouthful]].[[/note]] from Stalin onwards because and ONLY because that was the post Stalin occupied directly before his rise to power.
+Even further, one should understand that supreme rulers of the Soviet Union were called "General Secretaries of the Communist Party"[[note]]Well, the actual title is "[[OverlyLongName General Secretary of the Central Committee of the Communist Party of the Soviet Union]]", which is [[CaptainObvious quite a mouthful]].[[/note]] from Stalin onwards because and ONLY because that was the post Stalin occupied directly before his rise to power.

 ** For a nation who aren't exactly the first to come to mind when you think of military powerhouses, [[http://en.wikipedia.org/wiki/Winter_War The Winter War]] is something of an eye opener.
 With 1/3 of the troops, 1/30 of the aircraft, and somewhere between 1/100 and 1/200 of the tanks, they sure gave the Soviets some wounds to lick.

 ** [[http://en.wikipedia.org/wiki/Simo_Hayha Simo Häyhä]], or "[[NamesToRunAwayFromReallyFast The White Death]]", was an ordinary farmer who was, naturally, called up to help with the Winter War.
 He now has the record for the largest number of confirmed kills ever. [[LetsGetDangerous He got so dangerous]] the Russians started operations specifically to kill him, starting with patrols where he was known to be, then escalating to snipers, countersnipers, and ''shelling the woods he was hiding in''.
 Not only that, but they got lucky and put him in a coma for nine days when a lucky countersniper ''shot him in the face with an [[TheresNoKillLikeOverkill exploding bullet]]''.
 The Soviets stopped advancing and ended the war the same day that he woke up.
 Some like to think they heard the White Death had come out of his coma and was about to drive them out, and they quit while they were ahead.

 *** It wasn't even artillery fire that took him down (the worst that ever did to him was rip up his jacket one time).
 He got taken down by a Soviet counter-sniper who managed to ''shoot him in the face''.
-He then got back up, killed the counter-sniper (who was the last survivor of his team) and was hiking back to base when he met a friendly patrol and passed out.
+He then got back up, killed the counter-sniper (who was the last survivor of his team), and was hiking back to base when he met a friendly patrol and passed out.
 The patrol thought he was dead.

 ** It fought for 300 years against the Ottoman Empire.
 Around 80 years with virtually no help.
 For comparison, Serbia became an Ottoman province after 2 battles, and many other states (Bosnia, for example) did not fare much better.
 All while fighting among themselves.
-Ottoman Turkey, the grandest empire of its era, never gained foothold in Croatia.
+Ottoman Turkey, the grandest empire of its era, never gained a foothold in Croatia.